Read and Publish

 This Read and Publish agreement with Karger includes all of the publishing house's journals, including 35 gold open access journals (Except "Kompass" publications).

-Members of the Inselspital Bern (University Hospital) or Tiefenau-Spital can publish open access in all Karger journals without incurring any costs.
+Members of the Inselspital Bern (University Hospital) can publish open access in all Karger journals without incurring any costs: List of journals.

 Find suitable journals for your manuscript with Journal Scout BETA.